abpframework/abp/docs/en/Tutorials/Part-1.md

 This will create a new migration class inside the `Migrations` folder of the `Acme.BookStore.EntityFrameworkCore.DbMigrations` project.

-Before updating the database, you will learn how to seed initial data to the database.
+Before updating the database, read the section below to learn how to seed some initial data to the database.

 > If you are using another IDE than the Visual Studio, you can use `dotnet-ef` tool as [documented here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli#create-a-migration).